 This means airlines will continue to have their slots protected through to next year, avoiding unnecessary ghost flights and allowing carriers to plan their winter schedules.

-In related news, Hong Kong Airport has also announced it will be suspending its “use-it-or-lose-it” slot rule will until the end of October, allowing airlines to announce cuts to their schedules through the summer period.
-So, good news for them, but also for GA/BA operators, as the overall reduction in traffic will mean that a lot more slots will now become available.
+In related news, we’re still waiting to hear if Hong Kong will be doing the same.
+Back in March, they also announced they would be suspending their “use-it-or-lose-it” slot rule until the end of October, which allowed airlines to cut some of their schedules over the summer period.
+So, good news for them, but also for GA/BA operators, as the overall reduction in traffic meant that a lot more slots became available.